Thompson Sampling with a Mixture Prior: EXPERIMENTS

 We compare \mts to four baselines: \ts, \units, \mexp \citep{exp4}, and \corralmexp. \ts is Thompson sampling with an uninformative Gaussian prior $\mathcal{N}(\mathbf{0}, I_d)$ over model parameters. \units is TS with a unimodal Gaussian prior fit to the same data as the GMM.
-This baseline shows the importance of using mixtures, as opposing to just using past data. \mexp uses the prior means $(\theta_{0, s})_{s \in \Sset}$ as $L$ experts, where the action of expert $s$ is $\arg\max_{a \in \Aset_t} a^\top \theta_{0, s}$; \mexp takes actions as a weighted vote of the experts, where better experts have higher weights.
+This baseline shows the importance of using mixtures, as opposing to just using past data. \mexp uses the prior means $(\theta_{0, s})_{s \in \Sset}$ as $L$ experts, where the action of expert $s$ is $\arg\max_{a \in \Aset_t} a^\top \theta_{0, s}$.
+The actions are a weighted vote of the experts, where better experts have higher weights.
 Finally, \corralmexp uses \mexp to track experts, but additionally adapts the parameters of each expert so that in round $t$, the action of expert $s$ is $\arg\max_{a \in \Aset_t} a^\top \bar{\theta}_{t, s}$, where $\bar{\theta}_{t, s}$ is defined as in \eqref{eq:mixture_posterior_linbandit}. \corralmexp is an instance of a corralling bandit algorithm \citep{corralling_exp,corralling,corralling_2}, where a master (\mexp) switches between base algorithms (linear regressors).
 We measure the mean reward of each method, averaged over $100$ independent runs.
-Note that all TS algorithms are misspecified in this experiment, because the model is not necessarily linear and the reward noise is not necessarily Gaussian.
-We use $\sigma = 0.5$ as rewards are bounded in $[0, 1]$.
-As shown in \cref{fig:experiments}, \mts greatly outperforms \units and \ts, especially during the cold-start regime, due to using a strong mixture prior fitted on existing data. \mts also outperforms \mexp and \corralmexp by explicitly leveraging the latent state posterior to switch between models; in contrast, \corralmexp uses the same model updates, but performs adversarial switching over them.
+Note that all TS algorithms are misspecified in this experiment, because the models are not linear and the reward noise is not Gaussian.
+We use $\sigma = 0.5$ since the rewards are in $[0, 1]$.
+As shown in \cref{fig:experiments}, \mts greatly outperforms \units and \ts, especially during the cold-start regime, due to using a strong mixture prior fitted to existing data. \mts also outperforms \mexp and \corralmexp by explicitly leveraging the latent state posterior to switch between models.
+Although \corralmexp uses the same model updates, it switches between the models using an adversarial algorithm.